-TOPIC/TASK CONTEST SPECIFIC RULE Common-Table Food items that are available to carry out the test project will include all necessary proteins, dairy and produce items.
+TOPIC/TASK RULE Common-Table Food items that are available to carry out the test project will include all necessary proteins, dairy and produce items.
 Common dry goods, herbs, alcohol, spices, and stocks will also be available.
 Common table items and quantities will be specifically outlined in the common table document.
 The National Technical Committee reserves the right to change or limit food items without notice, depending on availability and quality.
 You will be marked accordingly for over-use, or waste of products.
-ONLY the foods provided by host site are permitted for use.
+ONLY the food provided by host site is permitted for use.
 Absolutely no outside food products are to be brought into the contest.
-Menu and Work plan Submission Competitors must write and submit a copy of their menu, and menu elements for each day of the competition.
-These documents can be carefully handwritten, or printed on the template provided.
+Menu and Work plan Submission Competitors must write and submit copy of their menu, and menu elements for the competition.
+These documents can be carefully handwritten or printed on the templates provided.
 Competitors must use the menu, and menu element templates provided, using appropriate terminology and descriptors of the cooking methods and the ingredients used.
-Cooking methodologies used throughout the contest must follow those prescribed in the Test
+Cooking methodologies used throughout the contest must follow those prescribed in the Test Project.

-Project.
 Recipes may be consulted throughout the competition.
 Professional Conduct It is the primary intent of the NTC to provide a fair, equitable and transparent contest.
-Therefore, during the contest, all, and any, communication between candidates and people outside the competiton site are not permitted.
+Therefore, during the contest, all, and any, communication between candidates and persons outside the competition area is not permitted.
 This includes verbal, non-verbal, written and electronic forms of communication.

-The use of cellular phones is prohibited; with the exception to necessary videos &amp; pictures outlined in the proctor document.
+The use of cellular phones are prohibited, with the exception to necessary videos &amp; pictures outlined in the proctor document.
 Any competitor engaging in these activities will be penalized.
 Penalties will be administered by the NTC, and can range from point deduction, up to full disqualification from the contest.
-If a candidate must leave the site, the site proctor must be advised prior to leaving the competiton site Sustainability Handling of recycling, organic waste and garbage will be discussed at orientation and follow the guidelines set out by the NTC.
+If a candidate must leave the competition area the competitor's proctor must be advised prior to leaving the contest site Sustainability Handling of recycling, organic waste and garbage will be discussed at orientation and follow the guidelines set out by the NTC.
 Competitors will be judged on their usage of power and water during the competition, set-up and clean up.
 Points will be deducted if the competitors are being wasteful in their use of power and/or water